-- 221. The term "merchandise" within the meaning of Minnesota Statutes, section 325F.69 includes goods, such as e-cigarettes and other vaping accessories.
+324. The term "merchandise" within the meaning of Minnesota Statutes, section 325F.69 includes goods, such as e-cigarettes and other vaping accessories.
 See Minn.
+Stat.

-Stat. § 325F.68, subd.
-2. - 222.
-JUUL is a "person" within the meaning of this statute.
+- § 325F.68, subd.
+2. - 325.
+Defendants are "person[s]" within the meaning of this statute.
 See Minn.
 Stat. § 325F.68, subd.
-3. - 223.
-JUUL repeatedly violated Minnesota Statutes, section 325F.69, subd.
+3. - 326.
+Defendants repeatedly violated Minnesota Statutes, section 325F.69, subd.
 1, by engaging in the deceptive and fraudulent practices described in this Complaint, with the intent that others rely thereon in connection with the marketing and sales of its e-cigarette products.
-These practices include, but are not limited to: - a. engaging in a deceptive and misleading advertising campaign which was directed primarily to youth, most of whom had never smoked cigarettes before; - b. misleading and deceiving children and young adults into believing its products were appropriate for their age range, including through the use of flavors, device design, and chemical formulation, that they would make them "cool," that they would relax them, that they were "safe," and that they were non-addictive; - c. misrepresenting that JUUL is a safe alternative to cigarettes; - d. misrepresenting that JUUL is effective in helping users quit cigarettes; - e. misrepresenting that its pods were a certain strength when the standard industry practice for nicotine measurement at that time would have achieved a much higher strength; - f. misrepresenting that the nicotine content in its products is equivalent to the nicotine content in one pack of cigarettes; - g. misrepresenting the absorbed nicotine level for the use of JUUL products; and - h. selling its products online to underage Minnesotans in violation of Minnesota law. - 224.
-JUUL also repeatedly violated Minnesota Statutes, section 325F.69, subd.
-1, by omitting material information in the course of marketing and selling JUUL products such that its failures to sufficiently disclose such material information constituted deceptive and fraudulent practices committed with the intent that others rely thereon in connection with the sale of its products.
+These practices include, but are not limited to: - a. engaging in a deceptive and misleading advertising campaign which was directed primarily to youth, most of whom had never smoked cigarettes before; - b. misleading and deceiving children and young adults into believing JUUL's products were appropriate for their age range, including through the use of flavors, device design, and chemical formulation, that they would make them "cool," that they would relax them, that they were "safe," and that they were non-addictive; - c. misrepresenting that JUUL is a safe alternative to cigarettes; - d. misrepresenting that JUUL is effective in helping users quit cigarettes; - e. misrepresenting that JUUL's pods were a certain strength when the standard industry practice for nicotine measurement at that time would have achieved a much higher strength; - f. misrepresenting that the nicotine content in JUUL's products is equivalent to the nicotine content in one pack of cigarettes; - g. misrepresenting the absorbed nicotine level for the use of JUUL's products; and - h. selling JUUL's products online to underage Minnesotans in violation of Minnesota law. - 327.
+Defendants also repeatedly violated Minnesota Statutes, section 325F.69, subd.
+1, by omitting material information in the course of marketing and selling JUUL's products such that its failures to sufficiently disclose such material information constituted deceptive and fraudulent practices committed with the intent that others rely thereon in connection with the sale of JUUL's products.
 Those failures to disclose and omissions include, but are not limited to: